blue-in-sea/Algo-Notebook/APIs.md

 * `get(int index)` - Returns the element at the specified position in this list.
 * `indexOf(Object o)` -  Returns the index of the first occurrence of the specified element in this list, or -1 if this list does not contain the element.
 * `lastIndexOf(Object o)` - Returns the index of the last occurrence of the specified element in this list, or -1 if this list does not contain the element.
-* `E	set(int index, E element)` - Replaces the element at the specified position in this list with the specified element (optional operation).
+* `set(int index, E element)` - Replaces the element at the specified position in this list with the specified element (optional operation).

 * `add(E e)` - Appends the specified element to the end of this list (optional operation).
 * `add(int index, E element)` - Inserts the specified element at the specified position in this list (optional operation).